Translation Management

 Note

 Key selection is limited to 10,000 keys at a time.
+Keys must belong to the same project.

 The key list can be filtered out through the following options: